Kellen-Linse/Data-Structs-Algos-and-Interviews/General_Notes/notes.md

 5/22/22

 - **Don't forget that when checking for existence you need to account for the possibility that the value will be zero and therefore return a falsy value.**

+- **Every detail of a problem is in there for a reason.
+Make sure you're considering all details.
+They are all hints towards the solution.**

+- **You can use the `in` operator to check for existence to avoid the problem mentioned above.**